databeacon/.github/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Link to Confluence**
+If there is a page in InGrid confluence link it here

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

 **Additional context**
 Add any other context about the problem here.